getbubblenow/bubble-docs/api/general.md

 If there is no localized message for the `messageTemplate`, or the client application does not yet support localization, then the client should display the default English language string found in the `message` property.

+### `400 Bad Request`
+This response usually means that the JSON object you sent (for a `PUT` or `POST` request) does not match what the API expected.
+For example, perhaps a JSON property was misspelled, or a JSON property that should have a string value was set to a JSON array or object.

 ### `401 Unauthorized`
 This response means that the API call requires an authenticated user session, and no session token was sent, or the session has expired.
 In this case, the client application should display a login screen so that the user can log in